Best Feng Shui for Bedroom: Your Step-by-Step Guide

 1. Yin and Yang: Representing the balance of opposing yet complementary forces, Yin (passive, dark, and female) and Yang (active, bright, and male) should exist in equilibrium in every space.
 It’s about creating spaces that feel neither too active nor too passive.

-2. The Five Elements: These elements are; Wood, Fire, Earth, Metal, and Water.
+2. The Five Elements: Wood, Fire, Earth, Metal, and Water are the five elements.
 Each element has its qualities, colors, shapes, and directions.
 They can interact with each other in different ways, creating cycles of creation, destruction, or balance.
 You can use them to enhance various aspects of your life, such as creativity, passion, stability, focus, or emotion.

-3. The Bagua: This is the Feng Shui energy map of a space.
-It’s split into nine sections, each representing a different life circumstance like career, family, or wealth.
+3. The Bagua is the Feng Shui energy map of a space.
+It’s split into nine sections, each representing a different life circumstance, such as career, family, or wealth.
 The Bagua determines which parts of a home or room correspond to which aspect of life.

 4. The Commanding Position: This is the spot in a room that is the farthest from the door and not in direct line with it.
 It gives you a diagonal view of the door and a sense of control and security.
 You should place your bed, desk, and stove in the commanding position.